zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./bastion_connect.png)

 - Once you log into the client VM, multiple automated scripts will open and start running.
 These scripts usually take 10-20 minutes to finish and once completed the script windows will close.
 At this point, the deployment is complete.

 #### Connect using just-in-time access(JIT)

-If you already have Microsoft Defender for servers enabled on your subscription and would like to use JIT to access the Client VM.
-Use the following steps:
+If you already have Microsoft Defender for Servers enabled on your subscription and would like to use JIT to access the Client VM, use the following steps:

 - In the Client VM configuration pane, enable just-in-time.
 This will enable the default settings.